Early Registration discount through July 31

 Who is this for?

-Community & economic development organizations and agency staff • Arts and cultural organization • Artists • Chambers of Commerce & business alliances • Place-based & conservation organizations • Extension & community development professionals Downtown & Main Street groups • Business owners & other community leaders
+Community & economic development organizations and agency staff • Arts and cultural organizations • Artists • Outdoor recreation offices, alliances & businesses • Land trusts, conservation organizations & watershed groups • Trail and greenway organizations • Parks & recreation departments • Gateway-community coalitions • Tourism & destination marketing organizations • Chambers of Commerce & business alliances • Extension & community development professionals • Downtown & Main Street groups • Tribal communities & cultural leaders • Business owners & other community leaders

 Course Instructor